 January is such a desperately grey month in London, and as it was my daughter Eloise’s nineteenth birthday, we decided we needed a spoonful of Italian sun on a plate.

-Harry’s Dolce Vita is perfectly placed behind Harrods, where the spiritless Café Rouge used to sit.
+Harry’s Dolce Vita is perfectly placed behind Harrods in Knightsbridge, where the spiritless Café Rouge used to sit.
 It’s a small restaurant, long and quite narrow.
 But what it lacks in size, it makes up for in design.
 Harry’s Dolce Vita is owned by Richard Caring’s Caprice Holdings, also owner J Sheekey, as well as The Ivy, Scott’s, et al. So, you won’t be surprised to hear the décor was elegant and expensive, with mirrored ceilings, russet-hued leather furniture and a long, sexy bar perfect for a tipple or two.
 And the tunes are seductive too, with plenty of Italian crooning going on – a perfect accompaniment to all the retro-glamorous photography.

 A friend of mine had already warned me about the truffle arancini.
 Moreishly decadent, you cannot eat but one, and it would be easy to demolish the whole basket.
 We chose a light white wine as it was lunchtime, and the sommelier suggested the Bulgarini Lugana from Lombardy.
 It was fresh without being acidic, with hints of apricot and peach.